bcm-uga/mediation-challenge/README.md

 ## 3. Form a team

+A [tutorial](https://github.com/BioShock38/mediation-challenge/blob/master/submit.pdf) provides details about how to form a team and how to submit lists of markers.

 To participate to the challenge, you should form teams.
 A team can be composed of 1, 2, or 3 participants.
-Once you have chosen a name for your team, send an email to [Michael Blum](mailto:michael.blum@univ-grenoble-alpes.fr) using "team mediation 2017" as email subject.
+Once you have chosen a name for your team, send an email to [Florian Privé](mailto:florian.prive@univ-grenoble-alpes.fr) using "team mediation 2017" as email subject.
 A key for your team will then be sent to you by email.

 ## 4. Submit markers involved in mediation